ehn-dcc-development/eu-dcc-business-rules-analysis/README.md

     (That's a consequence of the implementation of the API of the EU DCC Gateway.)
 * [`src/`]: All source code for JavaScript/Node.js programs.
 * [`tmp/`]: A Git-ignored directory for storing temporary files, a.o. logs, without committing these.
-* [`build.sh/`]: The main build script that retrieves the latest-uploaded rules, value sets, and kicks off the analysis.
+* [`build.sh`]: The main build script that retrieves the latest-uploaded rules, value sets, and kicks off the analysis.

 ### Dependencies